 We all have too much stuff.
 I have never heard ANYONE say otherwise.
 NO ONE is telling me they need more.
-If you find yourself in this crowd and want to unload it, think about making some extra cash in the process by selling through online yard sales on Facebook.
+If you find yourself in this crowd and want to unload it, think about making some extra cash in the process by selling through online yard sales on Facebook or Leolist.
+Getting rid of your clutter will make you feel so good, and giving it away rather than sending it to a landfill is helping to save the planet.
+Plus, you can make a little cash whilst doing it.
 Yard Sales are also a great way to find second-hand antiques and can bring in customers who may be interested in finding antique furniture for sale or an antique item that you may have sitting around your house.

 I’ve sold quite a bit of things over the years but I think the person in my family to make the most money at this is my 10 year old son!
 He’s quite the entrepreneur and after I told him that he could have the money from anything he sold, he has often raided his room when he wanted to save for something new – especially LEGOS.